FarronF/limerick-council-meetings/meetings/2023/01/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd December 2022.md

 Municipal District Roads Staff with regard to traffic calming in the area.

-The report was proposed by Councillor Collins, seconded by Councillor Foley and agreed.--- 3
+The report was proposed by Councillor Collins, seconded by Councillor Foley and agreed.
+---
+3

 3.